top-bettercode/gradle-dependencies-plugins-helper-plugin/README.md

 ![](doc/images/classname-query.gif)

-* Support `Use Maven Central Repository Search` and `Use Nexus2 Repository Search` options to speed up the dependencies search.
 * Add specified repository to repositories.Use `Show Intention Actions` action (`Alt + Enter` or ⌥⏎) and choose `Add specified repository to repositories.`

 ![](doc/images/add-repo.gif)